HazenBabcock/cl-plplot/cl-plplot/README.txt

 This is in fact two packages, one is a "low-level" package (cl-plplot-system) that contains the interface to the large and hairy plplot API, and the other is a (hopefully) easy to use front end (cl-plplot).
-It was written and tested with CFFI-0.9.0 and SBCL-0.9.9.
-It should all be Common Lisp & ASDF installable but I'm a little new to these things so mistakes may have been made.
+It was written and tested with CFFI-0.9.0 and SBCL-0.9.9 on OS-X 10.4.
+I have also verified that it works on debian (2.6.15) with CFFI-0.9.1 and SBCL-0.9.12.
+It should all be Common Lisp & ASDF installable, but I'm a little new to these things so mistakes may have been made.

 cl-plplot-system:
 This is currently 4 files.